Ralph River Campground

 Ralph River Campground, Photo By Bud Logan

-Across the lake is wolf river which is only accessible by boat, this is a nice spot to camp and the trail to marble meadows begins at the mouth of wolf river.
-This is a great hike, the first part is very steep, but then you level out on a bench where some very big majestic trees are growing, this is my favourite part of the hike, these trees are amazing.
-After hiking through this forest you come to Marble Meadows, a beautiful open country with incredible views.
+Across the lake is the Wolf River, which is only accessible by boat.
+This is a nice spot to camp, and the trail to Marble Meadows begins at the mouth of Wolf River.
+This is a great hike; the first part is very steep, but then you level out on a bench where some very big, majestic trees are growing.
+This is my favourite part of the hike; these trees are amazing.
+After hiking through this forest, you come to Marble Meadows, a beautiful open country with incredible views.
 Your only access to this trail is by boat.

 There are many animals here in the park, and you have a good chance to see black bears, roosevelt elk, blacktail deer, wolves, and cougars.
 There are a lot of cougars, so please look after your small pets.